hamlet-io/docker-jenkins/README.md

-# Jenkins Master for Codeontap
+# Jenkins Master for Hamlet Deploy

-This container provides a standard Jenkins install which we recommended for hamlet ( https://codeontap.io ) deployments.
+This container provides a standard Jenkins install which we recommended for [Hamlet Deploy](https://docs.hamlet.io) deployments.

-The container also supports deployment using the Hamlet along with using this Jenkins server to deploy other products.
+The container also supports deployment using Hamlet Deploy along with using this Jenkins server to deploy other products.

 ## Environment Variables